 When COVID took over and we saw devastation, cybercriminals saw opportunity.
 At the height of the pandemic, cyber attacks increased by 300% to the point where the global cybercrime industry is worth $600 billion.
 They are still trying to do everything in their power to steal your precious data, only now, it is even easier for them to get access to it.

-Schools are facing a diabolical data situation in the current technology environment because data now is now housed across a broader range of cloud-based servers, school-based devices and BYOD (personal) devices.
-During COVID, many organisations were forced to relax their firewall policies and to enable remote access for WFH environments.
-In the case of schools, remote access was needed to facilitate virtual learning for millions of students and teachers.
+In the current technology environment, schools face a diabolical data situation as data spreads across various cloud-based servers, school devices, and BYOD (personal) devices.
+The COVID-19 pandemic forced many organizations, including schools, to relax firewall policies and enable remote access for work-from-home environments.
+This was essential to facilitate virtual learning for millions of students and teachers.

 Any schools that were not working on cloud-based servers were quick to migrate across in the last few years using platforms such as Google or Microsoft Azure.
 Something administrators may not have realised during this migration is that while major platforms have their own security measures in place, they are not responsible for the protection and control of that data.
 The onus lies with the school to avoid data falling into the wrong hands.

 Working out a plan to protect data within a network seems straightforward enough, but what happens when that network has no visible parameters?
 And how do you contain the elements within something if you don’t know where they are being kept?
 This is where outsourcing your IT security can be of real value.
-When you have a body of students numbering into the thousands and hundreds of staff accessing your network from many locations, it’s important to know where your most important data is being accessed.
+Knowing where your most important data is accessed becomes crucial when you manage a network for thousands of students and hundreds of staff across multiple locations.

 Map out your data